unw10181/PBall/README.md

 ## Description
-A Pickleball web application that sells tickets to weekly tournament tickets local to you along with possible cash prizes.
+A Pickleball web application that organizes weekly tournament competitions local to you along with possible cash prizes.
 Includes a sign-up form, an alert for when sign up is complete, a dark/light mode and a high-fidelity design.

 ## Table of Contents